 where ec is the strain in the compliant section of the hose, em is the strain of the entire piece including the terminations, L0 is the manufactured length, a = 1.9m.

 Using this relation, the estimated compliant tension-strain behavior from all known tests and estimates has been plotted in Figure 3.
 The heavy green, black, and red lines are best estimates of the envelope of tension-strain behavior to be expected and are intended to be used as guidance for new designs.
 These estimates have been made somewhat subjectively and the envelope doesn’t include the results from all tests.
 In particular, the very stiff estimates made by Grosenbaugh for the AST hoses were not actual tests, but instead where made by looking at the buoy position versus measured tension data for a test deployment.
-Subsequently modelling of the mooring to determine what hose stiffness would have been required to create those buoy positions are the origin of the tension-strain curves here.
+Subsequent modelling of the mooring to determine what hose stiffness would have been required to create those buoy positions are the origin of the tension-strain curves here.
 Unfortunately, that report is not clear if the overall hose stretch is reported, or that of the compliant section only.
-Additionally, there are a lot of other systematic biases that could have made the hoses appear stiffer than they are so this data has been treated as an outlier.
+Additionally, there are a lot of other systematic biases that could have made the hoses appear stiffer than they are, so this data has been treated as an outlier.
 At the other extreme, the 2011 tests indicate that the hoses are quite a bit softer.
-The best estimate envelope excludes this data for a number of reasons.
+The best estimate envelope excludes these data for a number of reasons.
 In particular, those tests were run inside at relatively elevated temperature compared to at-sea conditions, there was little cooling of the hose during the cycling compared to an at-sea situation, some delamination of the test piece terminations was observed during the tests which allowed one part of the hose to stretch further than normal, and the test piece was subjected to large constant tensions periodically throughout the cycling to measure the strain distribution along the hose as previously described.

 The figure legend includes a polynomial estimate of tension-strain behavior for the minimum, nominal, and maximum envelop.
 To use these curves as estimates for a finite length hose, equation (1) needs to be solved for ec and the result inserted into the polynomial to provide a relation between overall strain and tension.